- 4 medium sweet potatoes

 - Chili garlic sauce

-- Preheat oven to 400 degrees F and line a large baking sheet with foil.
+- Preheat oven to 400 degrees F and line a large baking sheet with parchment paper.

 - Toss rinsed and drained chickpeas with olive oil and spices and place on a foil-lined baking sheet.